tjbencomo/tjbencomo.github.io/index.md

 summers researching precision medicine for glioblastoma in [Dr. Kristin Swanson's Lab](http://mathematicalneurooncology.org) at The Mayo Clinic.
 After undergrad I plan to get an MD/PhD and become a physician-scientist.
-Outside of science I like movies and trying new burger restaurants.

 # Research Interests
 My interests focus on applying informatics to better understand disease biology,